pactsafe/pactsafe-ios-sdk/README.md

 ```

 ###### Configure Delegate
-The PSClickWrap contains a property `textView` that exposes the UITextView that contains your acceptance language.
+The PSClickWrap contains a property `textView` that exposes the UITextView that holds your acceptance language and links to your terms.

 ```swift
 myClickWrap.textView.delegate